 • Aluminum: Aluminum window frames can be made impact resistant.
 This can be useful in places that experience high winds and powerful storms.
 They may complement a variety of architectural styles.
 Aluminum frames are generally quite durable, and they can be a cost-effective option.
 They are lightweight, and available in an array of sizes.
 One of the major disadvantages of using aluminum frames is that they are not as energy efficient as wood and PVC.
 They also do not offer the level of insulation that wood frames do.

 • PVC: PVC is another popular choice for window frames.
 Like aluminum, PVC is impact resistant and weather resistant.
 PVC window frames do not need to be painted like wood frames.
 PVC is a recyclable material, as are wood and aluminum.
 PVC frames require very little upkeep, so they can save homeowners time and money.
 PVC does not warp or otherwise change its shape, so it probably will not need to be replaced as often as wood frames might.
 The primary downside of PVC is that unless you use a high-quality product, it may not offer the aesthetic appeal of wood or metal.
 Another disadvantage is that poor-quality PVC can be brittle, and it may also become discoloured.

 Ottawa Windows that Stand the Test of Time

 When you are shopping for windows for your Ottawa home, Canadian Comfort can accommodate a wide variety of needs and preferences.
 We are proud to offer North Star Windows and Gentek Windows, both of which are made from high quality materials.
 Talk to us about the options in windows, window styles, and window frame materials.
 We will be happy to help you explore the options.

-Do you need replacement windows for your Ottawa home?
-Call us at 613-717-9387 for information, or request an appointment online.
+Do you need window replacement for your Ottawa home?
+Call us at 613-727-9387 for information, or request an appointment online.